vercy/videosamplegrabber/README.md

 # videosamplegrabber
-A mini library for streaming video streams into .net managed context
+A mini library for streaming video sources into .net managed context